 Imagine this…In the last few decades, there have been movements pertaining to the religious faithful in regards to the much-anticipated Rapture.
 The time when the dead will rise and the faithful will get whisked away to heaven and Nirvana.
 Over time many highly trusted religious leaders have come forth and have actually given a date and time for when the Rapture will occur.
 In 1936 Herbert W. Armstrong the founder of the Worldwide Church of God told members of his church that the Rapture was to take place in 1936 and that only they would save.

 For the true believers of this prediction that had no doubts at all, I postulate that in 1936 the Rapture did indeed occur.
 They were reunited with their God.
 But to anybody else who did not believe they were still here, they were just wrong.
 To the non-believer, their chosen construct was where it was just fantasy.
-But it wasn’t to them.
+But it wasn’t for them.
 Belief makes reality.

 If you truly believe in ghosts or UFO’s your journey through reality will choose through belief the paths where they are real.
 If you truly believe these things are no different than a chair or table in regards to what is solid and real.

 Two or more people can witness the same phenomena such as a UFO sighting if they are of like minds and beliefs.
 For a brief moment, they experience the same things.
 Maybe belief and respect in the other witnesses involved play a role in what realities roll out.
-This is how and why photographs or video can be taken by multiple observers of a UFO or ghost sighting.
+This is how and why photographs or videos can be taken by multiple observers of a UFO or ghost sighting.
 And also the reason why that same image or footage could be shown to someone else and not be believed or respected, they are on a different path where that kind of thing is not possible.